Wired for Wellbeing: The Biology of Self-Care and Resilience in Human Service Work

 Thursday, January 29 – 1:00pm - 2:30pm

 Professionals who work with children and families often give continuously of themselves, yet the ongoing demands of high-needs work can lead to compassion fatigue and burnout.
-This seminar explores the biological and emotional impact of chronic stress and the science behind why self-care is not a luxury but a human necessity.
+Please join Nilsa Ortiz, from Chicago Growth Mindset, who will describe the necessity of well-being and self-care as a biological and emotional requirement in our work and how nourishing it impacts our connection to daily life, our work and our relationships.

 Presenters:

-• Nilsa Ortiz, MSW, LCSW, Chicago Growth Mindset
+• Nilsa Ruiz, MSW, LCSW, Chicago Growth Mindset

 • Katey Baldassano, M.EdBirth to Three Program, Dist 33

-• Jeanine Contreras, MSW, LCSW, Birth to Three Program, Dist 33
+• Jeanine Contreras, MSW, Birth to Three Program, Dist 33

 Cost: $25 for members/$35 for non-members